Sharp Coefficient Bounds for certain $q$-Starlike Functions: Abstract

 \section{Abstract}

 Geometric function theory increasingly draws on $q$-calculus to model discrete and quantum-inspired phenomena.
-Motivated by this, the present paper introduces two new subclasses of analytic functions: the class $\mathcal{S}^{*}_{\xi_q}$ of $q$-starlike functions associated with the Ma-Minda function $\xi_q(z)$, and its classical counterpart $\mathcal{S}^{*}_{\xi}$ associated with $\xi(z)$, where $q \in (0,1)$.
-We conduct a systematic investigation of the geometric properties of these function classes and establish sharp coefficient estimates, including Fekete-Szeg\"o, Kruskal, and generalized Zalcman inequalities.
-Furthermore, we obtain sharp bounds of Hankel and Toeplitz determinants for both classes.
+Motivated by this, the present paper introduces new subclasses of analytic functions: the class $\mathcal{S}^{*}_{\xi_q}$ of $q$-starlike functions associated with the Ma-Minda function $\xi_q(z)$, and its limiting classical counterpart $\mathcal{S}^{*}_{\xi}$ associated with $\xi(z)$, where $q \in (0,1)$.
+We systematically establish sharp coefficient estimates including the Fekete-Szeg\"{o}, Hankel and Toeplitz determinants.
+We establish the sharpness of the $q$-coefficient estimates using a newly derived integral representation, which offers a more effective alternative to the conventional convolution-based extremal construction.
+It is further shown that all $q$-results reduce to their classical counterparts as $q \to 1^{-}$.